-12.6.1 Theory only Course and Lab/Practice Embedded Theory Course
+12.6.1 Theory only Course and Lab/Practice Embedded Theory Course a.
+A student must obtain a minimum of 30% of the total marks/weightage assigned to the End Term Examinations in the concerned Course.

 A student shall satisfy the following minimum performance criteria to be eligible to earn the credits towards the concerned Course: